MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 **Network Controller Standalone Generation 2 VM.xml** | Template | Single-node network controller for generation 2 VMs
 **NcSetup.cr** | Custom resource file | A library resource containing scripts used to set up the network.
 **ServerCertificate.cr** | Custom resource file | Library resource containing the private key for the network controller in .pfx format.
 **NcCertificate.cr** | Custom resource file | Library resource containing the trusted root certificate (.CER) for the network controller.
-This is used for secure communications between the network controller and other sub-services (For example, SLB MUXes).
+This is used for secure communications between the network controller and other subservices (For example, SLB MUXes).
 **TrustedRootCertificate.cr** | Custom resource file | Library resource containing the CA public key (.cer) imported as the trusted root certificate to validate the SSL certificate.
 **EdgeDeployment.cr** | Template | Used for installing SLB MUX roles and gateway roles (for example, VPN)